infiniteframeworks/blog/_posts/2025-05-15-DNS Explained.md

   - getting-started
   - dns
 description: DNS (Domain Name System) is the phonebook of the internet.
 It is the system that maps names (like infiniteframeworks.com) to IP addresses.
-ai-disclaimer: Created by Jim Smits, Researched with ChatGPT.
+ai-disclaimer: Created by Jim Smits, Researched with ChatGPT
+ai-generated: partially
 ---
 DNS (Domain Name System) is the phonebook of the internet.
 It is the system that maps names (like infiniteframeworks.com) to IP addresses.